 - Carrels are intended for individual use.
 Carrels may not be shared or used by anyone other than the assigned carrel holder.
 Carrel holders may not reassign access or grant use of the space to others.

 - Carrel holders may bring their own computers into their carrels.
-However, the Library cannot be responsible for the loss of any items left in the carrels.
+However, the Libraries cannot be responsible for the loss of any items left in the carrels.
+WMU Secure Wi-Fi is available in the research carrels.
+The Libraries does not provide access to the wired network.

 - Carrels will be cleaned weekly.